y-o-k-a-i/nekomata/readme.md

 ```

 * Create a database `<dbname>`
-* Check if `sites/default/files` exists and is readable
+* Check if `sites/default/files` exists and is writable
 * copy `sites/default/example.settings.php` to `settings.php`

 Then install Drupal, selecting the "Neko-Mata" profile.